dcos/dcos/README.md

 # DC/OS Tools, Packages, and Installers for various platforms

-Tools for building DC/OS and launchign a cluster with it in the hardware of a customer's choice.
+Tools for building DC/OS and launching a cluster with it in the hardware of a customer's choice.

   - *docker/* Locally defined docker containers packages are built in
   - *docs/* Documentation